Skip to content

 • Whether the published hostname resolves to the correct address

-A working website does not prove the reflector protocol ports are reachable.
+A working API response does not prove the reflector protocol ports are reachable.
 Naturally, users will still treat it as proof of everything.

 • Confirm admin routes are not exposed unintentionally.